 Black Bean Soup…incredibly delicious, hearty and full of flavor!

 I had a bag of dried black beans that I cooked to make this amazing soup.
 I refrigerated them in the liquid they were cooked in and made this soup a couple of days later.
 You can also use canned black beans.
 It was so easy and economical to make with cooked dried black beans that I’ll make it again that way.
 This is a hearty and very satisfying soup.
-My husband Paul loved it as much as I did and said we should have Black Bean Soup a couple times a month.
+My son loved it as much as I did and said I should make Black Bean Soup a couple times a month.

 I totally agree, it’s an easy economical soup that tastes amazing and will be made often.
 I topped our bowls with grated cheddar cheese and cilantro before I served them, oh my goodness, the melting cheese along with the flavors in the soup were PERFECT!

 The hands on time for preparing dried black beans for cooking is minimal and totally worth the effort.
 Here’s a little “how to” for preparing dried black beans for cooking and storing so you can make Black Bean Soup without canned black beans.

 How Do I Cook Dried Beans?

 There are two easy steps to prepare dried beans for cooking : Sorting the beans – Soaking the beans.